NM-TAFE/civ-ipriot-in-class-demos/assessments/prj/carpark-guide.md

 ### Final step: build a car park!

 In the final step, you will create a `main.py` file that 'drives' a car park.
 This file will create a car park, add sensors and displays, and simulate cars entering and exiting the car park.
 You will then run the file to see the car park in action.
-In your final submission you need to include any files you have created or modified.
-This includes the `main.py` file, the `config.json` file, and the `log.txt` file.
+In your final submission, you must include any files you created or modified.
+The submission must include the `main.py` file, the `config.json` file, and the `log.txt` file.

 #### Create a main.py file